Łukasz Kolenda

-Łukasz Kolenda is a Polish professional basketball player for Rostock Seawolves of the Basketball Bundesliga (BBL).
+Łukasz Kolenda is a Polish professional basketball player for Bàsquet Manresa of the Liga ACB and the EuroCup.
 Standing at 1.96 m, he plays Point guard position.

 Professional career

 Łukasz Kolenda joined Trefl Sopot in 2012.

 In the 2020–21 PLK season, his team finished 5th and exceeded expectations.
 The quarter-finals series against Śląsk Wrocław was Kolenda's first playoff experience.
 Yet, he was not able to prevent his team from falling 1-3 overall.
 For the series, Kolenda praised the defense tactics of the opponent's head coach Oliver Vidin.

 In April 2021, Łukasz Kolenda's contract with Trefl Sopot expired.

 On July 9, 2021, he has signed with Śląsk Wrocław of the PLK.

 On July 20, 2024, he signed with Arka Gdynia of the Polish Basketball League (PLK).

 On July 1, 2025, he signed with Rostock Seawolves of the Basketball Bundesliga (BBL).

+On June 19, 2026, he signed with Bàsquet Manresa of the Liga ACB.

 National team

 Kolenda has been a member of the Polish national team.